-(n) Disgorged Funds
+(m) Disgorged Funds

-The Commission seeks to detect abuses of market power or statutory or rule violations by investigating observed market anomalies, complaints, and referrals from regional transmission organizations and/or independent system operators, and by conducting both targeted and random audits.
+The Commission seeks to detect abuses of market power or statutory or rule violations by investigating observed market anomalies, complaints, and referrals from regional transmission independent and/or organizations system operators, and by conducting both targeted and random audits.
 Once the Commission identifies violations, it applies remedies to mitigate the effects of market power, requires disgorgement of unjust profits where appropriate, and imposes civil penalties or other sanctions when available under existing laws.
 The Commission records disgorged funds as a liability until they are disbursed to appropriate entities.

-(o) Net Position Accounts
+(n) Net Position Accounts